Atousa/MatrixMultiplication/README.md

 # Matrix Multiplication Optimizations

 ## Description
-This project implements matrix multiplication using various CPU optimization techniques such as:
+This project implements a minimalistic matrix multiplication focusing on various CPU optimization techniques such as:
 - Tiling
 - Loop flipping
 - OpenMP for parallel processing